Price

 • Any entry visas or vaccination certificates required

-Laundry facilities are offered by some of our hotels for a charge or ask your group leader where the nearest laundromat is.
-If you want to do your own laundry, we suggest you bring your own non-polluting/biodegradable soap.
+*Laundry: Laundry facilities are offered by several of our hotels for a charge, or you can ask your tour leader where the nearest laundromat is located.

 Passports and Visas